Explore Your World Creatively

 Another day, another walk in the burbs.
 Being a ci Another day, another walk in the burbs.
 Being a city girl at heart, I’m always looking for something different… today I ventured out with a hand made view finder.
 I had trouble without my glasses (which I don’t wear walking 🤣) but otherwise enjoyed the experience.
 Next time I’m going to head to my downtown to capture a different view.
 Give it a try in your neighborhood!
 I’d love to see what you find. #frameyourview #creativewalk #everydaycreativity #creativewanderlustadventure #theburbs

-For over 30 years I’ve had a fascination with ca For over 30 years I’ve had a fascination with capturing water in my art.
+For over 30 years I’ve had a fascination with capt For over 30 years I’ve had a fascination with capturing water in my art.
 I spent much of my undergraduate fine art degree painting it in some way or another, and today I found myself once again trying to capture the nuisances, this time with watercolor.
 As I was painting this and getting more frustrated by the moment I recalled the advice my senior year thesis professor gave me in regards to capturing water—

 He reminded me that much of what I wanted to capture had to do with the movement, the feeling and ultimately my impression.
 A photograph of water is a snapshot in time.
 Still and not moving.
 I inherently was more fascinated by the motion, thus I needed to let go of what a photo of water looks like and try to embrace the process… and the impression.
 Such sage advice that now 30+ years later I’m still needing! #advice #artadvice #impression #water #laketahoe #fascinationwithwater #artistlife